1. Online Payments Services Agreement

 d) Comply with Visa and Mastercard rules.

-The responsibilities listed above do not supersede terms of this Agreement and are provided to ensure the merchant understands some important obligations of each party and that the Member (acquirer) is the ultimate authority should the merchant have any problems.
+The responsibilities listed above do not supersede these Terms and Conditions and are provided to ensure the merchant understands some important obligations of each party and that the Member (acquirer) is the ultimate authority should the merchant have any problems.

 30 ELECTRONIC CONTRACTING

-30.1 You agree that We may communicate with You electronically in relation to this Agreement, and may administer this Agreement with You using an electronic contract system.
-Where electronic communication or an electronic contracting system is used in relation to this Agreement:
+30.1 You agree that We may communicate with You electronically in relation to these Terms and Conditions, and may administer these Terms and Conditions with You using an electronic contract system.
+Where electronic communication or an electronic contracting system is used in relation to these Terms and Conditions:

-b) You consent to this Agreement being in electronic form;
+b) You consent to these Terms and Conditions being in electronic form;

-c) You may execute the Agreement electronically, using an electronic execution method We nominate from time to time; and
+c) You may enter into these Terms and Conditions electronically using an electronic execution method We nominate from time to time; and

-d) You must not dispute the authenticity, receipt or binding nature of a document or information provided electronically on the grounds that the document or information was provided or executed electronically.
+d) You must not dispute the authenticity, receipt or binding nature of a document or information provided electronically on the grounds that the document or information was provided or entered into electronically.

 31 CONTRACTING PARTIES

-You acknowledge that when you execute this Agreement, either in electronic form or otherwise, you are entering into this Agreement with both Australia Post and NAB.
-Each party to this Agreement may enforce the agreement directly against each other party.
+You acknowledge that when you enter these Terms and Conditions, either in electronic form or otherwise, you are entering into these Terms and Conditions with both Australia Post and NAB.
+Each party may enforce these Terms and Conditions directly against each other party.

 2. Payment Gateway